act-rules/act-rules.github.io/_rules/html-page-title-descriptive-c4a8a4.md

 - is a [descendant](https://dom.spec.whatwg.org/#concept-tree-descendant) of the `html` element of a [web page](https://www.w3.org/TR/WCAG21/#dfn-web-page-s), and
 - contains [children](https://dom.spec.whatwg.org/#concept-tree-child) that are [text nodes](https://dom.spec.whatwg.org/#text) that are not only [whitespace](#whitespace).

-**Note:** The `title` elements of embedded documents, such as those in `iframe`, `object`, or `svg` elements, are not applicable because those are not web pages according to the definition in WCAG.

-**Note:** The [HTML specification - The `title` element](https://html.spec.whatwg.org/#the-title-element) requires that a document only has one `title` element, and that it is a child of the `head` element of a document.
-However, HTML 5.2 also describes what should happen in case of multiple titles, and titles outside the `head` element.
-Because of this, neither of these validation issues causes a conformance problem for WCAG.

 ## Expectation

 The target element describes the topic or purpose of the overall content of the [document](https://dom.spec.whatwg.org/#concept-document).